vdegenne/Polymer/README.md

 this.set('anObject.prop1', 1);
 /* We expect observers in ElementTwo on anObject to be triggered */
 ```
-Then it is recommended to initialize the shared variable (1) in the `properties` static function of both elements.
+the shared variable `anObject` has to reference a real object.
+One of the elements in the TWDB has to initialize it first.

 ```javascript
 static get properties () {